Sabatinca demissa: Taxonomy

 This species was first described by Alfred Philpott in 1923.
 Philpott used three specimens collected by Robin John Tillyard in November at Te Wairoa Falls.
 The holotype specimen is held in the New Zealand Arthropod Collection.
-Its nearest living relative is S. incongruella which is found in the northern parts of the South Island.

 Description

 The larvae are small in size with a mature larva being only 2.5 mm in length.
 It is coloured pale green and has darker green to black patches on the posterior portion of its body.

 Philpott described the adults of this species as follows:

 This yellow-brown coloured species has a wingspan of approximately 6.5 mm.
 In 1923 Philpott published a paper where he attempted to find differences between the species within the Sabatinca genus by studying the venation of their hindwings.
 This species does not have a long-distance pheromone communication system.
+Its nearest living relative is S. incongruella which is found in the northern parts of the South Island.